em/via/README.md

 (MIT License)

-Copyright (C) 2011 by Recurly, Inc.
+Copyright (C) 2013 by Emery Denuccio

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal